 The Ferris wheel stood on place de la Concorde for the very last time from November 2017 to May 2018.

 Find out more about the Ferris Wheel on Place de la Concorde.

 The Christmas Tree on place de la Concorde (2012)

-In Christmas 2012, the Christmas tree was moved to Place de la Concorde where it echoed the famous Luxor obelisk with the Eiffel Tower in the background.
+In Christmas 2012, the Christmas tree was moved to Place de la Concorde, which echoed the famous Luxor obelisk with the Eiffel Tower in the background.
 The tree was one of Europe’s highest at 35 metres and came from the Vosges mountains in Lorraine.

 The Grand-Palais des Glaces

-The Grand-Palais welcomes two festive events alternating every other year: the Grand-Palais des Glaces and the Jours de Fêtes au Grand-Palais.
+The Grand Palais welcomes two festive events alternating yearly: the Grand-Palais des Glaces and the Jours de Fêtes au Grand-Palais.

-In 2014, for two weeks, the Grand-Palais host the “Grand Palais des Glaces” event which included Europe’s largest indoor ice-skating rink.
-More than 300,000 visitors were expected over the Christmas time this year to skate on a iced surface of 2,500 m2.
+In 2014, for two weeks, the Grand Palais hosted the “Grand Palais des Glaces” event, which included Europe’s largest indoor ice-skating rink.
+More than 300,000 visitors were expected over Christmas time this year to skate on an iced surface of 2,500 m2.
 It will again take place for the 2016 Christmas season.

-In 2015, the stunning nave welcomes the “Jours de Fêtes au Grand-Palais” event under the great glass dome which comprises of a fun fair with a ferris wheel and 50 exciting rides.
+In 2015, the stunning nave welcomed the “Jours de Fêtes au Grand-Palais” event under the great glass dome, which comprises a fun fair with a Ferris wheel and 50 exciting rides.